xjmusic/xjmusic/README.md

 ## Amazon S3

-The `/ops/sql/dump/*` files are generated from data in the production environment, and refer to audio files located in the dev S3 bucket (synced from the production S3 bucket), xj-dev-audio.

 Therefore, it is helpful to be able to sync the audio files from production into the dev environment.

      aws sync s3://xj-prod-audio/ s3://xj-dev-audio/